mustafayencilek/nodejs-mongodb-kubernetes/readme.md

 2. Clone the project to your local directory.
 3. Navigate to the project directory in your terminal and run `npm install` to install dependencies.
 4. Create a `.env` file and define the necessary environment variables.
+5. Execute the following command in your terminal: npm run start
-5. Send requests to the required endpoints using tools like Postman.
+6. Send requests to the required endpoints using tools like Postman.
-6. Visit localhost:3000/api-docs in your browser to view and test the API documentation using Swagger.
+7. Visit localhost:3000/api-docs in your browser to view and test the API documentation using Swagger.

 ## Running in Kubernetes